*This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.

 Looking to furnish your apartment with some new furniture?
 When choosing the right sofa suite or the right storage unit, it’s important to factor in the limitations that come with apartment living.

-Here are just a few tips for choosing the right furniture for your apartment:
+Here are more tips for choosing the right furniture for your apartment:

 1. Take Measurements